MichaelTMatthews/Craftax/README.md

 Use the `env_name` parameter to control which environment is used.
 It can be set to  `"Craftax-Symbolic-v1"`, `"Craftax-Pixels-v1"`, `"Craftax-Classic-Symbolic-v1"` or `"Craftax-Classic-Pixels-v1"`

 # Gotchas
+### Optimistic Resets
 Craftax provides the option to use optimistic resets to improve performance, which means that (unlike regular gymnax environments) it **does not auto-reset** by default.
-This means that the environment should always be wrapped either in `EfficientResetVecEnvWrapper` or `AutoResetEnvWrapper`.
+This means that the environment should always be wrapped either in `OptimisticResetVecEnvWrapper` or `AutoResetEnvWrapper`.
 See `ppo.py` for correct usage of both wrappers.

+### Texture Caching
 We use a texture cache to avoid recreating the texture atlas every time Craftax is imported.
-If the cache is stale, it may be the cause of errors.
+If you are just running Craftax as a benchmark this will not affect you.
+However, if you are editing the game (e.g. adding new blocks, entities etc.) then a stale cache could cause errors.
 You can export the following environment variable to force textures to be created from scratch.
 ```
 export CRAFTAX_RELOAD_TEXTURES=true
 ```